 Ticket Prices, Visiting Hours & Travel Tips

 Cantacuzino Castle is open all week long.
-Timings from Monday to Thursday are 9:00 am to 7:00 pm.
-Friday to Sunday, you can visit between 9:00 am to 8:00 pm.
+Timings from Monday to Sunday are 10:00 am to 10:00 pm.

 How Long Will It Take to Tour Around?